12q1/local_docs/words/amps.md

 - **Short for [[ampicillin]].**
 ---

-## Verb #verb
+#verb
 - **(usually with up) To [[amplify]].**
  - _Example: He asked the disk jockey to amp it up._
 - **(usually with up) To excite.**
 - **(usually with up) To intensify or increase.**
  - _Example: 2014, Andy Paul, Amp Up Your Sales, AMACOM Books_
 ---

 ---